Master degree projects in biology

 - You must have demonstrated high ability to work independently, including creative problem posing, problem solving and deduction, and to put the results into a general context, e.g. a scientific area of research or relevant biological applications.

 - The time-frame for the project should not have been exceeded with more than 20 %.
 The written and oral presentations of the exam project should be of high quality.

 - Make the last corrections of the report.
-Incorporate the changes suggested by the examination committee into the final version and hand it in as a pdf-file, together with the popular science summary and the abstract (as a word files) to johanna_bjarney.jonsdottir [at] biol.lu.se within two weeks of the examination.
+Incorporate the changes suggested by the examination committee into the final version.
+Create the Cover page, which has a specified template (pdf) that you fill in.
+Note that for "Year" in the template you choose the year you are examined.
+Include your pdf-Cover page as the first page in your report.
+Now send the complete report (as a pdf-file), together with the popular science summary and the abstract (as a word files) to johanna_bjarney [dot] jonsdottir [at] biol [dot] lu [dot] se within two weeks of the examination.

 - Publication of your Master thesis.
 Your abstract and your popular summary will be published at Lund University’s Master’s thesis database (LUP Student Papers).
 If you and your supervisor choose to publish the whole thesis in LUP Student Papers, this will be regarded as a publication and you cannot publish the work in other outlets, e.g. scientific journals.
 Therefore, discuss with your supervisor if you should publish only the abstract or the whole thesis.
 A hard copy of the thesis will be deposited and displayed at the Biological Library.
 If you or your supervisor find this inappropriate, inform Jóhanna B. Jónsdóttir.

 - If you have had any expenses during the project, please fill in the form found at current student.

 - Please complete the course evaluation.
 You will get the web address in an e-mail.